theRealAph/ScopeLocals/README.md

 mn is called the _top most frame_ of the extent.
 The frame for the given method m1 is called the _bottom most frame+ of the extent"

-In this JEP we propose a new construct, the scope local variable, which is bounded by a specific extent.
+In this JEP we propose a new construct, the extent local variable, which is bounded by a specific extent.

-In summary, scope locals fix these problems with:
+In summary, extent locals fix these problems with:

 * Sharing, not mutation
 * Automatic memory management, not manual